-If you live in Lithia Springs or the surrounding area in GA, then you have picked the perfect site to find a veterinarian.
-Dr. Justin Verner is a licensed veterinarian, treating all types of pets and animals.
+If you live in Douglasville, Lithia Springs, or the surrounding area in GA, then you have picked the perfect site to find a veterinarian.
+Dr. Justin Verner and Dr. Sydney Brehm are licensed veterinarians, treating all types of pets and animals.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 Sweetwater Creek Animal Hospital is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-Justin Verner is experienced in all types of conditions and treatments.
+Dr. Verner and Dr. Brehm are experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Lithia Springs veterinarian.